OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 - Fixed an issue with unclear error messages when sideloading the app using an unsupported file format. [#10799](https://github.com/OfficeDev/TeamsFx/pull/10799)
 - Fixed an issue where an unexpected error might occur when executing `teamsapp account login azure`. [#11015](https://github.com/OfficeDev/TeamsFx/pull/11015)
 - Fixed broken links in README documentation. [#10836](https://github.com/OfficeDev/TeamsFx/pull/10836), [#10831](https://github.com/OfficeDev/TeamsFx/pull/10831)
-- Fixed an issue where featured sample are not shown in the full list. [#10841](https://github.com/OfficeDev/TeamsFx/pull/10841)
+- Fixed an issue where featured samples are not shown in the full list. [#10841](https://github.com/OfficeDev/TeamsFx/pull/10841)

 ### January 23, 2024